Columbus Crew: Colors and badge

 On October 8, 2014, the Crew unveiled a new badge.
 The new circular-shaped badge features the club's classic black and gold colors, a minimized original crest with "96" overlaid on top, and the black and gold checkerboard pattern predominantly seen on flags waving in the Nordecke.
 A great deal of symbolism was packed into the new badge.
 The horizontal stripes are representative of the ten original MLS franchises, and the shield is an homage to the club's original badge with the 96 representing 1996 – the club's first year in competition.
 The inset "O" in the badge mimics the same shape found in Ohio state flag, a nod to Columbus's role as the state's capital city.
 Finally, as a significant point of pride for the city of Columbus, "Columbus" was added to the new badge, along with "SC" to further define the brand more accurately as a soccer club.

 With new ownership came a rebranding, and a new logo and name change was introduced in 2021, much to the dismay of supporters.
 On the new logo, the state of Ohio flag forms the overall shape of the shield, while a "C" that represents the Crew primarily, as well as the city Columbus dawns the interior of the badge, and a "96" in the bottom right corner that represents when the club began play as the first club in Major League Soccer.

-The club's nickname, the Crew, also evolved from its original meaning as a hard-working construction crew to a new, more relevant one as "a tight-knit group of people who come together to share a passion for our club and the sport of soccer".
-The nickname, Crew, is now meant to symbolize a unique brand of family and friendship between the club, the fans and the communities who unite to embrace and celebrate the authenticity and heritage of the sport.
-With the rebrand, the club also identified three brand pillars: original, energetic, and authentically Columbus, in an effort to celebrate its history as a team of firsts – first club in Major League Soccer, first soccer-specific stadium, first major professional championship for Columbus – its youthful, passionate energy, as well as Columbus's young, progressive culture.
+The club's nickname, the Crew, originally referred to a hard-working construction crew.
+It has since evolved to represent "a tight-knit group of people who come together to share a passion for our club and the sport of soccer".
+The nickname now symbolises a unique sense of family and friendship between the club, its fans, and the surrounding communities, who unite to embrace and celebrate the authenticity and heritage of the sport.

+As part of the rebrand, the club identified three brand pillars: original, energetic, and authentically Columbus.
+These pillars aim to celebrate the club's history as a team of firsts — the first club in Major League Soccer, the first soccer-specific stadium in the league, and the first major professional championship for Columbus — as well as its youthful, passionate energy and Columbus's young, progressive culture.